parallelvirtualcluster/pvc/docs/manuals/api.md

 Return the current host node and previous node, if applicable, for `<vm>`.

 ###### `POST`
- * Mandatory values: N/A
+ * Mandatory values: `action`
- * Optional values: `node`, `selector`, `permanent`
+ * Optional values: `node`, `selector`, `permanent`, `force`

-Change the current host node for `<vm>`, using live migration if possible, and using `shutdown` then `start` if not.
+Change the current host node for `<vm>` by `action`, using live migration if possible, and using `shutdown` then `start` if not. `action` must be either `migrate` or `unmigrate`.

 If `node` is specified and is valid, the VM will be assigned to `node` instead of automatically determining the target node.
 If `node` is specified and not valid, auto-selection occurrs instead.

-If `node` is not specified and the VM is in migrated state, returns the VM to its previous `node`.

 If `selector` is specified and no specific and valid `node` is specified, the automatic node determination will use `selector` to determine the optimal node instead of the default for the cluster.

 Valid `selector` values are: `mem`: the node with the least allocated VM memory; `vcpus`: the node with the least allocated VM vCPUs; `load`: the node with the least current load average; `vms`: the node with the least number of provisioned VMs.

 If `permanent` is specified, the PVC system will not track the previous node and the VM will not be considered migrated.
+This is equivalent to the `pvc vm move` CLI command.

+If `force` is specified, and the VM has been previously migrated, force through a new migration to the selected target and do not update the previous node value.

 ### Network endpoints